 QC-Flagged Data-Several samples on the first day of GC/MS operation were reported with low internal standard recovery as a result of gas transfer line problems.
 A close examination of the data revealed that these results are comparable with replicate sample results that passed quality control (QC) criteria.
 Consequently, these data were used in the final analysis.
 A note indicating the use of flagged data is included in the appropriate data tables.
+No flagged data were encountered with regard to SamplEase bladder pump and associated reference samples in this study.

-Samples Below Quantitation Limit of GC/MS-One of the wells sampled produced reference and vendor samples that were at or below the practical quantitation limit of the GC/MS system.
+Samples Below Quantitation Limit of GC/MS- One of the wells sampled produced reference and vendor samples that were at or below the practical quantitation limit of the GC/MS system.
 These data were manually reprocessed by the analyst to obtain a concentration estimate.
-Where this occurs, these data are flagged and appropriate notice is given in the analysis section of the affected report.
+Where this occurs, these data are flagged and appropriate notice is given in the analysis section of this report.